Internet Mathematics Excursion is a brief mathematics activity. To

 students to predict what growing patterns might be.

-Place students into teams of two and distribute a Describing Patterns 2 activity sheet to each group.
-They should visit the following Web site Creating, Describing, and Analyzing Patterns
+Place students into teams of two and distribute a Describing Patterns 2 Activity Sheet to each group.
+They should visit the website on the activity sheet,

 Working together, partners share the responsibility of "Mouse